Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

    4. In the event that there were certain occupations which were peculiarly held by women during that time period in Stockholm, such as domestic work or certain kinds of factory labor, they likely would have had increased exposure to contaminated environments and thus potentially higher rates of infection.

-   5. The difference in hygiene behavior of both sexes—should any exist—may explain differences in cholera transmission.
+   5. The difference in hygiene behavior of both sexes, should any exist, may explain differences in cholera transmission.
 For example, if women were responsible for food preparation or childcare, they may have been more likely to come into contact with contaminated surfaces or objects.

    6. Cultural norms and expectations, such as acting modest or deferring to male authority figures, may have been a steady determinant for a woman seeking timely medical care or adhering to preventive measures against cholera.
 <br />